The QML Editing perspective

 For more information about accessibility, see Accessibility.

-The QML Preview renders your QML code as you type, so you can easily spot anything in your UI that isn't aligned correctly.
-With the help of the buttons at the bottom of the preview area, you can select items and zoom.
-In the upper-right corner of the editor, there is a drop-down list that allows you to change the target resolution.
+In the upper-right corner of the editor, there is a drop-down list that allows you to change the target resolution for QML Preview.
 You can also change the orientation of the preview to landscape or portrait orientation.
+You can use these features to test your UI on all supported BlackBerry 10 devices.

-To learn more about using QML Preview, see Troubleshooting QML Preview.
+To learn more about using QML Preview, see Using QML Preview.

-The image viewer allows you to view your application's image assets directly within the IDE.
+The image viewer allows you to view your app's image assets directly within the IDE.
 Double-click the image in your project and it opens in the editor window.

 The most powerful feature of the image viewer is the ability to specify nine-slice scaling properties directly on an image.
 When nine-slice scaling is turned on and you have an associated .amd file, you can drag the margins vertically and horizontally to where you need them on the image.
 Then, you can save the slice margin properties in your .amd file.